Question 8:

 In accordance with the FOA, EERE will not make eligibility determinations for potential applicants prior to the date on which initial concept papers are submitted and then again once full applications to this FOA must be submitted.
 The decision whether to submit an concept paper and then a full application in response to this FOA lies solely with the applicant.

+Question 39: 1.
+For all of the AOIs, would cost sharing from a utility company be considered “federal dollars” because they are a federal entity?
 2. Related to cost share, there is a reference to revenue from a funded program that is generated AFTER the project period NOT being allowed as cost share.
 Our question is can revenue that is generated DURING the funded period from the project or program that was funded be counted as cost share?

 Answer 39: